 Ingrown toenails are a common condition that may cause intense pain or become infected if not properly treated.
-Board-certified podiatrist Dr. Gabriel Maislos, DPM, FACFAS, FAENS, of Houston Foot and Ankle Care in Houston, provides patients of all ages with prompt relief from painful, swollen, ingrown toenails.
+Board-certified podiatrist Dr. Maislos, DPM, FACFAS, FAENS and Dr. Lin, DPM of Houston Foot and Ankle Care in Houston, provide patients of all ages with prompt relief from painful, swollen, ingrown toenails.
 If you have pain in your toe, it’s best to seek treatment from a podiatrist before the condition worsens.
 Call the office or schedule an appointment using the online booking feature today.

 Ingrown toenails generally result when the edge of a curved or bent (incurvated) toenail grows into the surrounding skin.
 An ingrown toenail can be very painful and it usually happens to your big toe as a result of one or more of the following:

 - Wearing tight-fitting shoes